ajaxjiang96/CSC309-review/README.md

 -	Sessions:
     -    A server-side option
     -    Store the current states on the server
-    -    Each request includes a token identifying browser’s session
+    -    Each request includes a token identifying browser's session
         -    Tokens can be passed via cookies, hidden variables, URL rewriting
         -    At each request, executing script uses the token to fetch the session state.
         -    ##Session Hijacking